COPD and Weight Loss

 - Pump Some Iron.
 Maintaining and building muscle mass is crucial to supporting healthy breathing and reducing flare-ups.
 While it is certainly more difficult to exercise in the advanced stages of COPD, you can do it if you take it slow.
 Start exercising in the early stages of COPD to develop healthy habits and help reduce future problems.
 Some strengthening exercises to try include: sit-to-stand using a chair, biceps curls, squats and wall push-offs.

 If you are worried about weight loss, work with your physician to develop a healthy diet and exercise strategy, possibly in combination with medication.
 Keep an eye on the scale to help you determine daily calorie needs to meet your weight goals.
-Furthermore, many COPD sufferers experience an improved quality of life following alternative treatments such as stem cell therapy.
-If you or a loved one suffers from COPD, the Lung Institute might be able to help using a minimally invasive stem cell therapy procedure.
+Furthermore, many COPD sufferers experience an improved quality of life following alternative treatments such as cellular therapy.
+If you or a loved one suffers from COPD, the Lung Institute might be able to help using a minimally invasive cellular therapy procedure.
 Contact one of our patient coordinators today at (800) 729-3065 for more information.

 - Breathing Exercises